Alan Pulido: Olympiacos

 On 3 July 2015, Olympiacos announced the signing of Pulido from Levadiakos.
-Prior to the move, Mexican club Guadalajara claimed they had purchased fifty percent of the player's rights during the annual league draft, and were awaiting on a verdict from the resolution from CAS in favor of Tigres UANL, who as a result could negotiate with Guadalajara over Pulido.
+Prior to the move, Mexican club Guadalajara claimed they had purchased fifty percent of the player's rights during the annual league draft, and were awaiting on a verdict from the resolution from CAS in favor of UANL, who as a result could negotiate with Guadalajara over Pulido.

-On 13 January 2016, Pulido started his first match for Olympiacos in the Greek Cup match against Chania, scoring the fifth goal in the 6–0 victory.
+On 13 January 2016, Pulido started his first match for Olympiacos in the Greek Football Cup match against Chania, scoring the fifth goal in the 6–0 victory.
 On 18 January, he made his debut with the club in the Super League in a 0–0 draw game against Platanias.
-Five days later, Pulido played all 90 minutes and scored the only goal in a 1–0 victory against Xanthi.
+Five days later, Pulido played all 90 minutes and scored the only goal in a 1–0 victory against Skoda Xanthi.
 On 28 February, Pulido scored the third goal in the 3–0 win over Veria, meaning Olympiacos won the league with six matches to spare, 21 points clear of second-place AEK Athens.